Lecturer in Digital Forensics

-Cranfield University/Cranfield Defence and Security welcomes applications for two new posts, a Lecturer in Digital Forensics and a Senior Lecturer/Reader/Associate Professor in Digital Forensics.
+Cranfield University/Cranfield Defence and Security welcomes applications for a Lecturer in Digital Forensics.

 Cranfield University’s world-class expertise, large-scale facilities and unrivalled industry partnerships is creating leaders in technology and management globally.
 Learn more about Cranfield and our unique impact here.